-Today Haslemere Educational Museum is one of the largest Natural History Museums in central southern England with over 240,000 specimens, along with over 140,000 Human History artefacts from around the World.
+Situated in Southwest Surrey near the Hampshire and West Sussex borders.
+With over 240,000 Natural History specimens, along with over 140,000 Human History artefacts from around the World.

-There are three large permanent galleries for Geology, Natural History and Human History artefacts, also with three temporary exhibition rooms, a library and a dedicated education room for people of all ages.
+There are three large permanent galleries and two temporary exhibition rooms, with a library, archive and a dedicated education room for people of all ages.

 The grounds cover an area of over 15,000 sq metres, with a large pond and gazebo, an observation beehive and a tree trail that follows the Museum's boundary through an area of Outstanding Natural Beauty.
 National Trust land is nearby for long or short walks in the countryside.

 The Museum is independent and relies on the financial support of visitors and members.

 This Museum was made possible because of Museum Founder Sir Jonathan Hutchinson and Eminent Victorian Geologist Sir Archibald Geikie.

 The History of the Museum

 In the late Victorian era Sir Jonathan Hutchinson collected a number of botanical, geological and social history curiosities from around the world and in 1888 founded a small private museum in his garden in Inval for the local people of Haslemere.
 He established a revolutionary new role for museums by emphasising the importance of education for everyone.
 He encouraged the open display of artefacts and believed that people could learn as much through their hands as their eyes.
 This was in great contrast to other museums, which at the time had their cases sealed and display "Do Not Touch" signs in the galleries.
 Later he created a museum exam for the local children and hoped this would encourage observation, reading and discussions.